kammitama5/kammitama5.github.io/_posts/2018-7-23-Monday-July-23rd.md

    through exercises again so they're solid in my head.
 Never can learn *too much* Haskell!

 ## So It's back to work for me
+ - My apologies if I totally *botched* this explanation.
+I'm learning to be more correct and slow down and really understand things accurately, and of course, learning Haskell :) Always looking to get better.